-The Patagonia Stormsurge Hip Pack 10L resembles the Fishpond Thunderhead Submersible Lumbar.
+The Patagonia Guidewater Hip Pack 9L resembles the Fishpond Thunderhead Submersible Lumbar.
 It also features a padded waist belt and a shoulder strap for weight distribution.
-A nice little extra feature are the lash straps on front of the fly fishing pack that allow for the attachment of a rod tube or fly fishing jacket.
 The Patagonia Stormsurge also comes equipped with the very sturdy TIZIP zipper that makes it fully submersible.
 With 9L capacity it is slightly smaller than its predecessor (the Stormsurge 10L).

 It features an internal organizer and comes with multiple attachment points on the outside.
-Weighing in at only 564g (1lb 3.9 oz) the Patagonia Stormsurge Hip Pack 10L is significantly lighter than the Fishpond Thunderhead Submersible Lumbar which makes it a great choice for smaller people or female anglers.
+Weighing in at only 1lb 6 oz (610g) the Patagonia Guidewater Hip 9L is significantly lighter than the Fishpond Thunderhead Submersible Lumbar which makes it a great choice for smaller people or female anglers.
 Comes in black and a new blue.
 Made from 64% recycled fabrics.

-The Simms Dry Creek Z Fishing Hip Pack is another great option if you are looking for a fly fishing fanny pack with the utmost in waterproofness.
+The Simms Dry Creek Z Fishing Hip Pack is another great option if you are looking for a fanny pack for fishing with the utmost in waterproofness.
 A TRU-Zip zipper ensures the main compartment stays dry no matter what.
 Interior stretch mesh pockets allow for easy storage of all your gear.

-Just like the Fishpond Thunderhead Submersible Lumbar, the Simms Dry Creek Z Fishing Hip Pack comes with a net holder for easy carrying of your fly fishing net.
-The Simms Dry Creek Z Fishing Hip Pack is available in multiple colors.
+Just like the Fishpond Thunderhead Submersible Lumbar, the Simms Dry Creek Z Fishing comes with a net holder for easy carrying of your fly fishing net.
+The Simms Dry Creek Z Fishing is available in multiple colors.

 Dimensions: 19 x 7 x 9 in.
 (48.3 x 17.8 x 22.9 cm) – Weight: 28 oz.
 (793.8 g) – Capacity: 29 L (1770 cu. in.)